Racism in Finland: Saint Lucy case

-In December 2024, Daniela Owusu, a Finnish woman of Ghanian descent, was elected to serve as Saint Lucy during Finland's national Saint Lucy's Day celebrations, which led to racist backlash.
+In December 2024, Daniela Owusu, a Finnish woman of Ghanaian descent, was elected to serve as Saint Lucy during Finland's national Saint Lucy's Day celebrations, which led to racist backlash.
 Owusu was subjected to racist abuse and hate comments on social media, including over 10,000 hate comments, leading the organizers of the celebration, Folkhälsan, to report the online harassment to the police and consider taking legal action.
 Members of her family were also targeted.

 The director of Folkhälsan, Viveca Hagmark, and the CEO, Anna Hellerstedt, both released statements condemning racism and thanking those who voiced support for Owusu.
 Finland's prime minister, Petteri Orpo, issued a formal apology to Owusu on behalf of the nation.
 Orpo met Owusu when she and the Saint Lucy Choir performed at the Finnish Parliament.

+Miss Finland anti-Asian racism controversy

+In December 2025, a controversy after a picture posted on social media showed Miss Finland titleholder Sarah Dzafce making a gesture that was widely interpreted as mocking East Asian physical features.
+The post led to international criticism, particularly from Asian audiences, who viewed the gesture as racially insensitive.
+Following the backlash, the Miss Finland Organization stripped the titleholder of her crown, citing values of equality and non-discrimination.

+The controversy intensified domestically after several Finns Party politicians posted images of themselves repeating the gesture in response to the decision to strip Dzafce of her title, arguing that it had been misinterpreted and was not intended to be racist.
+The posts drew criticism from other government parties.
+Prime Minister Orpo has apologised on the social media channels of the Finnish embassies in China, Japan and South Korea.